mg-Ben/MyKnowledge/Networks/Protocols/Network_Layer/IP/IP.md

 Each Network Interface represents a way to reach your machine on Internet.

 For instance, if you are wired-connected to Internet, you will have one interface to reach your machine through Ethernet.
 If you also have a WiFi antenna, you will be reachable through the interface that represents the antenna, and so on.
 Besides, you might be running a [[Virtualization#Guest Operating System|Guest Operating System]] inside your [[Virtualization#Host Operating System|Host Operating System]].
 In that case, you can assign a network interface to the [[Virtualization#Guest Operating System|Guest Operating System]] to make it directly reachable from outside Internet.
 You can also have [[Docker#Docker container|Docker containers]] running on your system, and each one can have their own network interface (i.e. IP address).
+There are some standard IP address values with their own meaning.
+For example:
+- `0.0.0.0` means "All network interfaces"
+- `127.0.0.1` means "localhost"
 #### Format
 ##### IPv4
 It consists of four [[Binary numeral system#Byte|Bytes]] separated by ```.```: